ibm-watson-data-lab/ibm-watson-data-lab.github.io/README.md

 # IBM Watson Data Lab

-A Github pages site that showcases our projects, our team, and our code of conduct.
+A GitHub pages site that showcases our projects, our team, and our code of conduct.

 ## Local Install